FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 2. Scroll down to the Associated services section.
 3. Click Add Service.
 4. Select Watson from the drop-down menu.
-5. On the next page, click Add in the Machine Learning service tile.
+5. On the next page, click Watson Machine Learning service tile.
 6. On the next page, select the New tab to create a new service.
 7. Keep the Lite plan for now (you can change it later, if necessary).
 8. Scroll down and click Create to create the service.